ATMs - are located on the first, second, and third floors of the Clubhouse.

 SIMULCASTING - Aqueduct simulcasts on both live and non-live racing days.
 Parking opens at 8:00 AM.
 Simulcasting begins at 11:30 AM and continues on the first floor of the Clubhouse after the last live race.
 On non-live racing days there is simulcasting on the first floor of the Clubhouse.
 On live racing days, the building stays open until the end of Southern California racing.
 On Thursdays, Fridays and Saturdays, the building stays open until the conclusion of Yonkers.

-SOCIAL MEDIA - Stay connected with New York racing by following NYRA on these social media platforms Facebook, Instagram, Tumblr, Twitter, and YouTube.
+SOCIAL MEDIA - Stay connected with New York racing by following NYRA on these social media platforms Facebook, Instagram, Twitter, and YouTube.